h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 **Retrieve the Hive JDBC Client Jar**

-- For Hortonworks, Hive JDBC client jars can be found on one of the edge nodes after you have installed HDP: ``/usr/hdp/current/hive-client/lib/hive-jdbc.jar``.
+- For Hortonworks, Hive JDBC client jars can be found on one of the edge nodes after you have installed HDP: ``/usr/hdp/current/hive-client/lib/hive-jdbc-<version>-standalone.jar``.
 More information is available here: `https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_data-access/content/hive-jdbc-odbc-drivers.html <https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_data-access/content/hive-jdbc-odbc-drivers.html>`__
-- For Cloudera, install the JDBC package for your operating system, and then add ``/usr/lib/hive/lib/*.jar`` and ``/usr/lib/hadoop/*.jar`` to your classpath.
+- For Cloudera, install the JDBC package for your operating system, and then add ``/usr/lib/hive/lib/hive-jdbc-<version>-standalone.jar`` to your classpath.
 More information is available here: `https://www.cloudera.com/documentation/enterprise/5-3-x/topics/cdh_ig_hive_jdbc_install.html <https://www.cloudera.com/documentation/enterprise/5-3-x/topics/cdh_ig_hive_jdbc_install.html>`__
 - You can also retrieve this from Maven for the desire version using ``mvn dependency:get -Dartifact=groupId:artifactId:version``.

 **Provide H2O with the JDBC Driver**